zam-jp/monitoring-flood/README.md

 - Graphics for the world are not loading.
   - Where to fix: Look at all .world files.
   - What to do: Check and change the file paths to the images as needed.
 By default, I have used relative paths, but for some reason, sometimes the computer could not find the resources.
 I found that replacing the relative paths with absolute paths can fix this.

+### Run the Simulation
+To run the simulation you will launch the ROS package using the following command from the command-line, *roslaunch [package] [filename.launch]*